Reflecting Data to .NET Classes: Part II

 Overview

-This article continue the series of Reflecting Data to .NET Classes.
+This article continues the series of Reflecting Data to .NET Classes.
 In the first article, we discussed the concept of Reflecting Data.
 The techniques behind it were also explained and demonstrated.
 The source of data demonstrated in this article will be XML documents.
-This is kind of different from the HTML Forms as in the first article.
+This is kind of different from the HTML Forms in the first article.
 However, the concept and the techniques remain the same.
 In this article, I will demonstrate how you can apply the same technique in reflecting data to .NET classes from XML documents.

 Description